 Keeping up with your health is not always easy since you may need to go to several different doctors or specialists for various reasons.
 Luckily, your teeth are a different story.
 With help from your dentist, you can ensure that your teeth stay healthy and clean.
-Because October is National Dental Hygiene Month and also National Malnutrition Week (October 4-10th), we want to focus on how there is a link between Malnutrition and Dental Hygiene.
+Because October is National Dental Hygiene Month and also National Malnutrition Week (October 4-10th), we want to focus on how there is a link between Oral Hygiene: How Malnutrition Affects Your Oral Health.

 Seems strange to say but your diet can affect your oral health and your oral health can affect your diet.
 It’s a double-edged sword.
 But, what does this mean?
 Well, if you eat foods that contain high amounts of sugar or acidity, your teeth are more vulnerable to cavities and even the enamel of your teeth getting worn down (which again, makes you more susceptible to cavities).
 So it is important to watch what you eat and also make sure you are brushing twice a day, flossing once a day, drinking plenty of water, and attending your bi-annual dentist appointments for a cleaning and a check-up.

 However, according to a recent article by Westhealth, they have found that “Impaired oral health, such as an inability to chew or swallow food, having missing teeth or gum disease, can negatively impact nutritional intake (e.g., consuming fewer meals or meals with lower nutritional value) leading to poor nutritional status and increased risk of malnutrition.
 Being malnourished, or having a lack of proper nutrients, can negatively affect the mouth (e.g., teeth and gums) leading to increased risk of gum disease and other oral health-related problems.”